KCL-BMEIS/spectrumdevice/README.md

 ## Installation and dependencies
 Clone the repository and from within the top level directory, `pip install .`

-`pysepcde` itself depends on NumPy, and its example scripts make use of `matplotlib`. `spectrumdevice` includes a module called `spectrum_gmbh` containing a few files taken from the `spcm_examples` directory which is provided with Spectrum hardware.
+`spectrumdevice` itself depends on NumPy, and its example scripts make use of `matplotlib`. `spectrumdevice` includes a module called `spectrum_gmbh` containing a few files taken from the `spcm_examples` directory which is provided with Spectrum hardware.
 The files in this module were written by Spectrum GMBH and are included with their permission.
-They provide `pysepcde` with a low-level Python interface to the DLL and define global constants which are used throughout `spectrumdevice`.
+They provide `spectrumdevice` with a low-level Python interface to the DLL and define global constants which are used throughout `spectrumdevice`.

 ## Usage